EurekaEffect/Translator/README.md

 Simple translator which is written in Java.

+- This application has 5 supported languages;
+- Has Text2Speech button;
-- Google Translator API was used for translating.
+- Google Translator API was used for translating;
-- May contains bugs, please, tell us about them in Issues.
+- May contains bugs, please, tell us about them in Issues;
 - 10/10 popping cats.